 - Forming the sausage mass into a cylindrical string

 - Coextruded a fluid alginate film around the string

 - Immersing the coextruded string in a calcium salt bath where the alginate sets

 - Gently pulling the string, pinching it, and arranging it in a chain for subsequent drying

 Key quality features

-The product is fresh and with versatile definition
+The product is fresh and has an inconstant definition.

 Key quality parameters

-Residence time, constant calcium concentration of the reaction bath
+Residence time, and constant calcium concentration of the reaction bath.